TRA Skills Assessment – Pathway to Skilled Trades in Australia

 FAQ

-Find answers to common questions about our TRA skills assessment application assistance services and processes.
+Find answers to common questions about our Skills Assessment Australia application assistance services and processes.
 For further support, contact Jade Immigration Lawyers.

 How long is the TRA skills assessment valid?